 The Democrat Party complaining about Putin is part of the deception.

-He is he's not hiding it.
+He's not hiding it.

 I mean, now it's almost like it's the normative posture of the Democratic Party to say we're socialists.

-He says he's a democratic socialist.
+He says he's a Democratic socialist.

 Now, the question will be, because the others are sure sounding like it.

-They're not saying their name is they're not going to put the label of socialism on there, but their policies are that, and you you know, so you mentioned where are they going and they're being really clear.
+They're not saying their name is, they're not going to put the label of socialism on there, but their policies are that.

-Which is gonna happen anyways.
+Which is going to happen anyways.

-And they I think the reality is that with all this talk and all the hype and the free this and the free that, the fact of the matter is you can have free health care, debt relief for college debt, free health insurance, and and not have a tax burden on the American people that will be not it will not be sustainable.
+And I think the reality is that with all this talk and all the hype and the free this and the free that, the fact of the matter is you can have free health care, debt relief for college debt, free health insurance, and not have a tax burden on the American people.

-I mean, they're they're turning it upside down.
+I mean, they're turning it upside down.

 That's why I feel pretty confident.

-He's on the front cover, the the the publisher said, let's put Sean on the front cover too, not just on the back, uh, but a quote and uh the next red wave, Sean said is a must-read for anyone who cares about America.
+The publisher said, let's put Sean on the front cover too, not just on the back, but a quote.

-Comes out September 24th.
+It comes out September 24th.

 But I feel a lot more confident in my book title.